digital-work-lab/handbook/docs/teaching/lectures.md

 - Secretary and Professor: Set dates and request lecture rooms.
 - IT department: Create the VC course (automatically based on Univis).
 - Professor: Create a reminder for the evaluations.
+- Secretary: Add moderator and session dates in VC.
+- Professor: Activate course in VC (visible to students).

 Deadline: April (summer term), October (winter term)